jwdotpark/2021_fall/practical_ds_a/data_structures.md

 #### Stack

+- it is not a built-in data structure in Javascript.
 - it is an abstracted collection of data that abide by LIFO data structure.
   - LIFO: Last In First Out i.e. last element added to the stack will be the first element removed from the stack.
   - e.g. STACKS of books, STACKS of plates and so on, as it being piled up, the last thing is what gets removed first.